Overview of Painting Robots

-Painting Operations Process
+Painting Robot Operations Process

 The bell applicator supports applications where high paint volumes are necessary with low air consumption.
 The bell applicator features a spinning bell cup that through centrifugal force generates small droplets of material that are then shaped into a painted cloud by a shaping airflow.
 In the case of an application by pistol, the material goes directly by the airflow produced from a compressed air source.
 Hence, the coverage is not as great as with the bell applicator for the same airflow.

 According to the article, The Impact of Health said: The main environmental impacts associated with paint come from the manufacturer of the components, rather than the manufacturing of the product itself.
-Following are some reason why chemicals are dangerous for human beings:
+Following are some reasons why chemicals are dangerous for human beings:

 - Manufacture of TiO2 is by far the greatest environmental impact